 Thank you so much for all the effort you made in researching and writing Brainboxes.
 There was so much I could identify with and yet so much that was different in my case (Leaving Cert, 1958).
 I found your book a bit unsettling and I don't really know why.
 I don't think I realised that so many people were so driven and so unhappy.
 Perhaps I was just lucky or insensitive or both.
 After mullling over a response in my head for some days I felt compelled to write down my own story.
 It would be interesting but not practical to know how your participants are faring 18 years after the publication of the book.
 I am sure my daughter will find the book fascinating reading.
 Janice McCann, Apr 2012

 This book continues to find new readers BUT - less than 20 copies remain for sale.

 NGHS 50 Year Reunion, Class of 1962 - A champagne lunch was held on Wednesday 5 September 2012.
 Venue - H2O Restaurant, Pittwater Rd, Narrabeen.
 Time - 12.30pm.
 Cost $50.
-The reunion was such a success that there are plans to hold a similar get-together on the first Wednesday in September in the years to come.
-Please contact Vicki or Barbara - on firstname.lastname@example.org
+The reunion was such a success that a similar get-together is held on the first Wednesday in September each year.

 Limited copies of this book remain, and they are only available through the author.
 If you wish to pay by direct bank transfer, please contact the author for details.
 Otherwise, using a separate order for each delivery address, please print out the form below and post it with cheque/bank draft/aust postal money order to: